luciotato/LiteScript/source/Producer_js.lite.md

 Create a default index var name if none was provided

+        if .isMap //new syntax "for each in map xx" return .produceInMap(iterable)

         var indexVar = .indexVar
         if no indexVar
           indexVar = {name:.mainVar.name+'__inx', assignedValue:0} #default index var name